tjbo/exploring-js/readme.md

 # Exploring JS

-Just a little guide to explain JavaScript on a deeper level and to have a place to put little things over time what I've learned about the language.
+Just a little guide to summarize the finer points of JavaScript on a deeper level and to have a place to put little things over time what I've learned about the language.
 You can copy and paste any of this code into Google Chrome tools to see the results, otherwise results are commented below each return.

 ## 1. You may notice I'm not using semi-colons